alexchandan/alexchandan/README.md

 I'm currently a B.Tech student majoring in Computer Science, passionate about software development and technology.
 Here's a glimpse into what I'm currently focused on:

 ## About Me
-- 🎓 I'm pursuing my B.Tech in Computer Science.
+- 🎓 I'm pursuing my B.Tech in Computer Science Engineering.
 - 💻 I love working on Web development projects, particularly using the MERN (MongoDB, Express, React, Node.js) stack.
 - 📱 I'm diving into Android app development and learning Kotlin to build native mobile applications.
+- 💻 I love to work on **Unix based OS** rather than any others.

 ## What I'm Doing
 - 🔭 Currently working on enhancing my skills through various web development projects, aiming to create responsive and dynamic applications.